 - Space and computer access at IRLE for apprentices to do work for faculty and to network with staff researchers.

-- IRLE will organize and host a research showcase on December 5 (Wednesday) from 10 – 5 pm, for students to present their projects and faculty to facilitate the presentation.
+- IRLE will organize and host a research showcase at the end of the semester for students to present their projects and faculty to facilitate the presentation.

-- The possibility of $4,000 in summer funding for undergraduate apprentices continuing their work with faculty.
+- The opportunity to apply for $4,000 in summer funding for undergraduate apprentices continuing their work with faculty.

-August 15: Last day to submit new URAP projects
+January 15: Last day for mentors to submit URAP projects

 Questions?
 Contact IRLE’s Education Program Manager Harpreet Zoglauer, email@example.com